EldadLigishal/MiniSideProjects/README.md

 # MiniSideProjects
-Some of my basic side projects
+Some of my side projects and University projects during my graduation